bitwarden/help/_articles/directory-connector/directory-sync.md

 ### Manually simulate a sync

 You can simulate a directory sync in order to check that all of your configuration settings are setup and working as expected.
 A sync simulation will query the directory server and print the results to the screen.
-The results that you see printed to the screen will be what is uploaded and synced to your bitwarden organization whenever a real sync is invoked.
+The results that you see printed to the screen will be what is uploaded and synced to your Bitwarden organization whenever a real sync is invoked.

 1. Launch the Directory Connector console by double clicking the shortcut.
 2. Select option 5 (Simulate directory sync) from the main menu.